aiven/aiven-docs/docs/products/clickhouse/howto/configure-tiered-storage.md

 limited: true
 ---

 Learn to control how your data is distributed between storage devices in the tiered storage of an Aiven for ClickHouse service.
-Check out how to configure tables so that your data is automatically written either to SSD or object storage as needed.
+Configure tables so that your data is automatically written either to SSD or object storage as needed.

 ## About data retention control